 Termite University is normally offered on campus at Mississippi State University and at the Redd Pest Training Facility at the MSU Horse Park.
 However, during this period of heightened Covid-19 concerns, Termite University training is only being offered as a multi-day webinar.
-We hope to resume on-campus training this fall.
+We hope to resume on-campus training in January/February.

 The webinar schedule is designed to allow participants to attend training during the morning, have time for work during the remainder of the day, and avoid excessively long periods of sitting at the computer screen.

 Benefits of participation in Termite University Webinar:

 - Training for new technicians

 - Training enhancement for experienced technicians, managers, and owners

 - Training for persons preparing to take structural insect pests licensing or permit exams